scaleoutsystems/fedn/docs/apiclient.rst

 In this tutorial we show how to use the APIClient to initialize the server-side with the compute package and seed models, run and control training sessions, use different aggregators, and to retrieve models and metrics.

-We assume a basic understanding of the FEDn framework, i.e. that the user have taken the Getting Started tutorial: :ref:`quickstart-label`
+We assume a basic understanding of the FEDn framework, i.e. that the user has taken the :ref:`quickstart-label` tutorial.

 **Installation**